tiagosiebler/MSTRWebLogParser/README.md

 * AngularJS + various submodules
 * Bootstrap 3

-# Live Demo
+## Live Demo
 See the latest code in-action here: https://tiagosiebler.github.io/MSTRWebLogParser/build/

 This demo is a live implementation of the latest code in this repository, the link can be bookmarked for easy access.

-# Issues & Enhancements
-Report issues and request enhancements in the issue tracker: https://github.com/tiagosiebler/MSTRWebLogParser/issues

-View the changelog of the parser: https://github.com/tiagosiebler/MSTRWebLogParser/blob/master/CHANGELOG.md

-# Supported MicroStrategy Log Formats
+## Supported MicroStrategy Log Formats
 - MicroStrategy Web server generated MSTRLog files, found in MSTRWeb/WEB-INF/log.
 - MicroStrategy Web server generated AdvMSTRLogwebapi*.log files.
 - MicroStrategy Mobile server log files, similar to the above.
 - MicroStrategy Web & Mobile Server Kernel XML API Traces.

+## Issues & Enhancements
+Report issues and request enhancements in the issue tracker, or contact Tiago: https://github.com/tiagosiebler/MSTRWebLogParser/issues

+View the changelog of the parser: https://github.com/tiagosiebler/MSTRWebLogParser/blob/master/CHANGELOG.md

+## Error Handling
+The logic driving the parser has error handling in place.
+If anything can't be parsed for any reason, it'll throw a visible error in the interface.
+Please let me know if this happens.

 # Getting Involved
 ## Development